mlodewijck/unicode_charnames/README.md

 # unicode-charnames
-This package supports Unicode version&nbsp;15.0, released on September&nbsp;13, 2022.
+This package supports Unicode version&nbsp;15.1, released in September&nbsp;2023.

 The library provides: